Weekly Blog on J. L. Greger's Bugs

 More About The Author

-Before I started writing novels, I was a professor in the biological sciences at the University of Wisconsin-Madison.
+Before I started writing fiction, I was a professor in the biological sciences at the University of Wisconsin-Madison.
 I still read scientific journals and include tidbits on vaccines, nutrition, drug development, and public health in my books.
 But don’t worry if you’re not “into” science, you’ll find the action exciting and the characters just quirky enough to be appealing.

 I also enjoy including scenes from my travels in my writing.
 Accordingly, Sara was chased across the roof of a church looking down on the Witches’ Market in La Paz, Bolivia in Ignore the Pain and met a friend at Colon Cemetery in Havana in Malignancy.
 I couldn’t resist including several of my consulting experiences in Beirut and the Emirates in I Saw You in Beirut.
-Sara might visit the romantic Taj Mahal with her special friend, Sanders, in my next novel.
+Sara might visit the romantic Taj Mahal with her special friend, Sanders, in a future novel.

 Then there’s Bug.
 He’s a Japanese Chin, a pet therapy dog at local hospitals, and the inspiration for Bug in all my novels.
-When I’m not traveling, Bug and I live in the American Southwest.

 Audiences (at continuing education classes, conferences, Rotary meetings, and libraries) have enjoyed my lectures on "science in your fiction."
 I’d like to tackle new audiences.
 Contact me at JLGreger@oaktreebooks.com if you want more info.